-This is the first large-scale study of the performance of expected-return proxies (ERPs) internationally.
-Analyst-forecast-based ICCs are commonly used to study how policies affect expected returns in international settings, but they are sparsely populated and not robustly associated with future returns.
-Earnings-model-forecast-based ICCs are well populated, but are unreliable outside the U.S. We provide a solution from a log-linear and present-value (LPV) framework-- combining an accounting valuation anchor, its expected growth, and market prices-- and adapt it to estimate ERPs in a global context.
-An LPV ERP anchored on the book value of equity is associated with future returns in each of the 29 equity markets we study, and largely subsumes the out-of-sample predictive ability of the most common firm characteristics that have been shown to be associated with expected returns.
-Our findings also suggest that a firm's life-cycle stage provides useful information for ERP estimation.
+This study provides the first large-scale study of the performance of expected-return proxies (ERPs) internationally.
+Analyst-forecast-based ICCs are sparsely populated and not robustly associated with future returns.
+Earnings-model-forecast-based ICCs are well-populated, but are unreliable outside the U.S. We adapt and extend the log-linear and present-value (LPV) framework—combining an accounting valuation anchor, its expected growth, and market prices—for estimating ERPs internationally, and implement a correction for the use of stale accounting data.
+An LPV ERP anchored on the book value of equity is positively associated with future returns in 26 of 29 equity markets, and largely subsumes the predictive ability of a broad set of firm characteristics previously shown to be associated with expected returns.

 JEL Classification: D83, G12, G14, M41